School profile Verified 2 June 2026

 Pass mark note

-The normal qualifying score is 121 in the Buckinghamshire Secondary Transfer Test.
-Within the Year 7 PAN, up to 12 catchment-area Pupil Premium or looked-after applicants can be considered from a standardised score of 115, with a further limited 110-114 route if places remain.
+The normal qualifying score is 121.
+The age-standardised Secondary Transfer Test score is weighted 50% verbal, 25% mathematical and 25% non-verbal, and scores above 121 do not increase priority.
+Up to 12 catchment-area pupil premium or looked-after applicants can be considered from 115, with a limited 110-114 route if places remain.

 Dr Challoner's Grammar School has 180 Year 7 places for 2027 entry.
 Applications are handled through Buckinghamshire Council, and catchment-linked applicants must complete the school's SIF.